West Mackay

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 27 trips per day across all routes, translating to about 10 weekly trips per individual stop.
+According to the 2021 Census, a relatively low 4.6% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 34 trips per day across all routes, equating to approximately 12 weekly trips per individual stop.

 Frequently Asked Questions - Transport